KellenWatt/python-lessons/10-Project-2/instructions.md

 ### New Concepts
 #### Escape Sequences

-Remember the whole "there's no magic in programming" thing.
+Remember the whole "there's no magic in programming" thing?
 That rule holds true for text.
 This means that since strings are just a bunch of characters, and strings can represent all text, then all text must be representable as a bunch of characters, including whitespace.
 If you think about it, something has to tell the computer to tab, or to go to the next line.
-We can't do that with any single key on the keyboard, since that will actually insert the thing we're trying to represent, and display and representation are often two different things when programming.
+Unfortunately, we can't do that with any single key on the keyboard, since that will actually insert the thing we're trying to represent.
+Display and representation are often two different things when programming.
 To print these *special characters*, we have to use something called an *escape sequence*.
 Despite its fancy name, it's pretty simple.
 All you do is, inside a string, put a backslash ("\\"), followed by a character indicating what special character you want to insert.
 There are several sequences, some of them existing purely for historical reasons, but the most common ones you'll use are as follows.